SNStatComp/cbs_utils/README.rst

 Description
 ===========

-Deze module bevat function in the volgende categorieen
+This module contains the following categories

-* misc:
+* misc: a set of miscellaneous classes and functions

 Note
 ====